For Students & Faculty

 - All clinical faculty and nursing students must be entered into IU Health’s employee management application known as Oracle.

-- Nursing students are entered in the position of “nonworker student.”
+- Nursing students are entered in the position of “nonworker student” and will be vetted by IU Health’s HR department for eligibility of educational rotations.

 - Clinical faculty (accompanying or supervising nursing students) are entered in the position of “contingent worker-faculty.